 |Final exam week of October 6|

 Ensure that you're all set to participate before the program starts.
-We will be holding a virtual information session prior to the first class:
+We will be hosting a cohort introduction prior to the first class:

 For more information about our new format, please contact Meredith Conder at 919.660.1972 or send an email to firstname.lastname@example.org.

 To participate in this course you must have a working webcam, and have downloaded the Zoom Cloud Meeting app onto your laptop.

 To earn a certificate credit for this course, which will count as a course toward the elective requirements for the Certificate of Leadership and Management, you must:

 - Be present at a minimum of five of the six live-streamed class sessions

 - Score a passing grade on the quiz and final exam for the course.